14 Best Travel Shorts For Men (Handpicked for 2026)

 In my criteria and in my testing, shorts still need to be comfortable, to endure long flights or sitting for long periods of time (like on a train or in the car).

 While I do love my trusty Levi’s 511 Cutoff shorts, they are not comfortable for being in one place for a long time.
-My wife Becca and I often travel for extended periods of time, and I often make the mistake of bringing these shorts to wear on a plane, train or car ride.
+Becca and I often travel for extended periods of time, and I often make the mistake of bringing these shorts to wear on a plane, train or car ride.
 They don’t do too well because they’re kind of stiff and thick.
 Oopsies.

 Comfort also means something different for men with varying body types.
 Sure, material can lend itself to being stretchy or soft; however, some shorts will fit better for certain people.